-- Insolvency court appoints preliminary IP at court's own discretion. - Insolvency court appoints main IP following decision by the creditors' meeting. - In 2016, the legislation provided also for the figure of the so called "assistant IP".
-The idea is to enable some administrative support for the IPs when they have to deal with larger cases.
-In practice, no assistant IPs exist and function yet.
+- Insolvency court appoints preliminary insolvency manager at court's own discretion - Insolvency court appoints main insolvency manager following decision by the creditors' meeting. - In 2016, the legislation provided also for the figure of the so called "assistant insolvency manager".
+The idea is to enable some administrative support for the insolvency managers when they have to deal with larger cases.
+In practice, no assistant insolvency managers exist and function yet.

 2.9.
-Ethical standards for insolvency practitioner
+Ethical standards for insolvency managers

-No code of conduct applies to IPs yet.
-Widespread problems with (un)ethical conduct by IPs.
-Banks are known to work closely with their preferred IPs, sometimes to the detriment of other creditors.
-In some cases rival companies have attempted to attack a debtor's business by abusive collaboration with an IP.
+- No code of conduct applies to insolvency managers yet.
+Widespread problems with (un)ethical conduct by insolvency managers.
+Banks are known to work closely with their preferred insolvency managers, sometimes to the detriment of other creditors.
+In some cases rival companies have attempted to attack a debtor's business by abusive collaboration with an insolvency manager. - · Statutory sanctions: withdrawal of licence to

-- Statutory sanctions: withdrawal of licence to carry out activities as IP for misconduct. - In practice, liability cases against IPs for damages by the estate and/or by creditors are rare and court practice is not well developed.
+- carry out activities as insolvency manager for misconduct. - In practice, liability cases against insolvency managers for damages by the estate and/or by creditors are rare and court practice is not well developed.

-- Creditors who file claims within 1 month from the day of publishing the court's decision to open proceedings enjoy all rights of a creditor. - Creditors who file claims within the following 2 months have their claims taken into consideration but lose some procedural rights (e.g. the right to object to claims filed by other creditors). - Creditors who fail to file within the 3-month deadline lose their claims.
+- Creditors who file claims within 1 month from the day of publishing the court's decision to open insolvency proceedings enjoy all rights of a creditor. - Creditors who file claims within the following 2 months have their claims taken into consideration but lose some procedural rights (e.g. the right to object to claims filed by other creditors). - Creditors who fail to file within the 3-month deadline lose their claims.
 In practice, the danger of losing claims is rather high as deadlines run independently of creditors' knowledge.

-no stamp duties or other court fees for filing a claim
+No stamp duties or other court fees for filing a claim.

-- Administration costs include remuneration payable to the IP as well as other administration costs (accounting services, transportation, stationery and office supplies, legal services, storage and evaluation of goods). - Administration costs are remunerated second (after claims secured by pledges, mortgages and liens) of all other expenses from the proceeds of sale of company assets. - There are no rules on administration costs.
-Usually, an IP is awarded monthly remuneration of some BGN 800 to BGN 1 200 (€400-600). - Premium payments calculated from the proceeds collected from the liquidated assets can apply only if set by a decision of the creditors' meeting. - · When the company assets will not cover legal and administrative expenses, the court requires the person who lodged the petition to open proceedings to deposit prospective costs.
+- Administration costs include remuneration payable to the insolvency manager as well as other administration costs (accounting services, transportation, stationery and office supplies, legal services, storage and evaluation of goods). - Administration costs are remunerated second (after claims secured by pledges, mortgages and liens) of all other expenses from the proceeds of sale of company assets. - There are no rules on administration costs.
+Usually, an insolvency manager is awarded monthly remuneration of some BGN 800 to BGN 1 200 (€400-600). - Premium payments calculated from the proceeds collected from the liquidated assets can apply only if set by a decision of the creditors' meeting. - · When the company assets will not cover legal and administrative expenses, the court requires the person who lodged the petition to open proceedings to deposit prospective costs.
 Usually, courts require a deposit of some BGN 10 000 to BGN 20 000 (£ 5 000-10 000).
 This sum is paid second in line on distribution of proceeds from the insolvency estate (after claims secured by pledges, mortgages and liens).
 If this sum is not deposited, the court will suspend the proceedings for a year and afterwards close the proceedings, deleting the insolvent company from the commercial register.
 In that case, all creditors in practice lose all claims.

-- paid first of all from proceeds of security, even before court and administration costs - Pledged / mortgaged property usually has to be sold by public auction.
+- Paid first of all from proceeds of security, even before court and administration costs. - Pledged / mortgaged property usually has to be sold by public auction.
 However, there are exceptions and cases of misuse are not unusual. - A right to withhold a piece of property belonging to the debtor will usually also construct a privilege.

 - Settled proportionately within their rank.

 Lower ranking claims only satisfied after all higher ranking claims are fully satisfied.

-- · Ranking of claims is as follows:
+- Ranking of claims is as follows: